The Inflation Kills: History

 Following the release of the album, the band primarily toured Eastern Canada while making appearances at the Pop Montreal and Halifax Pop Explosion festivals, sharing stages with Dependent Music affiliated artists such as Wintersleep, Contrived, Ermine, and Jon Epworth, but also toured Nationwide.
 The band also has a music video for the song "When Clones Come", created by former MuchMusic producer Matt Unsworth.
-The band has also performed and recorded a CBC Radio 3 Live Session in the Glenn Gould Studio at CBC headquarters in Toronto, ON, a part of which segment reveals new music that is, as of yet, unreleased.
+The band has also performed and recorded a CBC Radio 3 Live Session in the Glenn Gould Studio at CBC headquarters in Toronto, Ontario, a part of which segment reveals new music that is, as of yet, unreleased.

 After The Inflation Kills went dormant, Phil Williams wrote and performed a series of acoustic fragments as a solo artist and was featured in an episode of Southern Souls' musical video series whilst performing amongst installations at the Science Centre in Toronto, Ontario.
-Matt Fleming studied jazz guitar in Antigonish, NS, at St. Francis Xavier University and played in the Halifax-based band Kuato, Ottawa metal band Biipiigwan, and is currently playing bass for the Hamilton, ON roots rocker, and Sonic Unyon recording artist, Terra Lightfoot.
+Matt Fleming studied jazz guitar in Antigonish, Nova Scotia, at St. Francis Xavier University and played in the Halifax-based band Kuato, Ottawa metal band Biipiigwan, and is currently playing bass for the Hamilton, Ontario roots rocker, and Sonic Unyon recording artist, Terra Lightfoot.
 Nicholas Daleo went on to play drums live and on record for Pneumatic Transit—a short-lived project started by Adrian Murchison—as well as live for Monster Truck, and Blinker the Star.
 Adrian Murchison toured once out east with his project, Pneumatic Transit, but the band has not performed or released any further material since.

-The Inflation Kills recorded a 7-song EP in Summer 2015 at Boxcar Recording (Hamilton, ON) with Sean Pearson (50 Watt Head, Teevee Freaks, WTCHS).
-Its scheduled release is end of 2015 via a limited run of 100 green cassette tapes with gold lettering through Cold Slither Tapes (Chicago, IL).
+The Inflation Kills recorded a 7-song EP in Summer 2015 at Boxcar Recording (Hamilton, Ontario) with Sean Pearson (50 Watt Head, Teevee Freaks, WTCHS).
+Its scheduled release is end of 2015 via a limited run of 100 green cassette tapes with gold lettering through Cold Slither Tapes (Chicago, Illinois).